Don't Wait Till it is Too Late: Spotting Hazardous Trees

 FAQs

-What are the warning signs of a tree that is diseased?
+What are the symptoms of a diseased tree?

-Is it safe to remove a tree yourself?
+Can you safely remove a tree yourself?

 Conclusion